 Year Appointed: 2015

 Mr. Rodriguez holds degrees in Classics, Mathematics/Statistics, and Math Education.
 He has traveled extensively and has lived in Mexico, Spain, and England.
-In his spare time he enjoys weight training, writing poetry, dabbling in various languages, and exploring Gregorian chant.
+In his spare time he enjoys weight training, volunteer-teaching Hebrew and Greek, and studying higher mathematics and world religion/philosophy.

 B.A.
 Harvard College; M.D.
 Georgetown University School of Medicine